-Figure \ref{fig:backskip} shows the results as validation BLEU over time.
+As shown in Table \ref{tab:backskipped-time}, the backskip reservoir approach leads to a higher maximum BLEU score than the regular transformer, with a much higher AUCC and much lower training time.
+The encoder depth is 8 with 2 frozen.
+Appendix \ref{appendix:backskipping} shows the raw validation BLEU curves over time.
 We observe that this approach helps especially during the earlier stages of training.
+This finding opens up intriguing possibilities for having parts of neural networks be completely frozen both in the forward as well as in the backward pass, while still contributing to the overall model computation.

-Although it does not match the performance of the approach with true gradients quite yet, it actually performs competitively.
-Backskipping looks promising as an approach to further reduce computational costs, and would be even more efficient from a hardware perspective since the circuitry for such layers (which do not need to propagate gradients) can effectively be hardwired entirely.
+The computational cost is heavily reduced given that we completely bypass the expensive backpropagation computation in the reservoir layers.
+Backskipping is shown to be a promising approach to further reduce computational costs, and would be even more efficient from a hardware perspective since the circuitry for such layers (which do not need to propagate gradients) can be hardwired.